DeltaVML/.github/profile/README.md

 ## DeltaVML is a collection of open source software to facilitate the exploration of local language models for machine learning experiments.
 Goals include AI assistants for all aspects of digital lifestyle enhancements.
 One working model is provided by koboldai.
 First inception of a local language model was using GPT4ALL and the alpaca model provided by Stanford university.
-Kobaldcpp provides the first model that runs on both the graphics card and the cpu.
+Kobaldcpp provides my first experience finding a model that runs on both the graphics card and the cpu.
+DeltaVML believes in a decentralized modular open source future for local langauge models.

 The following is the output from a build using Ubuntu 23 on an i7 Desktop with 12 GB of ram and an Nvidia GeForce GTX 970 representing average consumer grade hardware in 2023.
 Replies currently take 2-3 minutes.
 Parameter settings and fine tuning is being done to increase the performance.